nyin01/lariat_mapping_test/README.md

-# Lariat-Mapping - The Fairbrother Lab
+# Lariat-Mapping | The Fairbrother Lab

+## Overview

+(to be updated) A splicing branchpoint reporter pipeline.

 ## Environment